openhab/org.openhab.binding.zwave/doc/cbcc/swzcs1_0_0.md

 # SW-ZCS-1 Cord Switch
 This describes the Z-Wave device *SW-ZCS-1*, manufactured by *CBCC Domotique SAS* with the thing type UID of ```cbcc_swzcs1_00_000```.

+The SW-ZCS-1 supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/236) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the SW-ZCS-1
+The following table summarises the channels available for the SW-ZCS-1 -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|